jcjorel/clonesquad-ec2-pet-autoscaler/docs/CONFIGURATION_REFERENCE.md

 ### config.loaded_files
-Default Value: `internal:predefined.config.yaml;internal:custom.config.yaml`
+Default Value: ``
 Format       :  [StringList](#StringList)

 A semi-column separated list of URL to load as configuration.

 Upon startup, CloneSquad will load the listed files in sequence and stack them allowing override between layers.

-The default contains a reference to the empty internal file 'custom.config.yaml'.
-Users that intend to embed customization directly inside the Lambda delivery should override this file with their own configuration.
-See [Customizing the Lambda package](#customizing-the-lambda-package).
+Internally, 2 files are systematically loaded: 'internal:predefined.config.yaml' and 'internal:custom.config.yaml'.
+Users that intend to embed customization directly inside the Lambda delivery should override file 'internal:custom.config.yaml' with their own configuration.
+See
+[Customizing the Lambda package](#customizing-the-lambda-package).

 This key is evaluated again after each URL parsing meaning that a layer can redefine the 'config.loaded_files' to load further